people-os/hubot-as-mebot/README.md

 ### Windows

-*This section needs work, but this should not be a blocker.*

 1. Get node.js
     1. I use whatever the latest ^6.x is.
     2. Plenty of guides exist for this, I'm not going to replicate or